kyma-project/community/contributing/02-contributing.md

 If you are a contributor, follow these basic rules:

 * The contribution workflow in all Kyma repositories bases on the principles of the [GitHub flow](https://guides.github.com/introduction/flow/).
-Thus, the `master` branch is the most important one.
+Thus, the `main` branch is the most important one.
 Avoid working directly on it.
 When you work on new features or bug fixes, work on separate branches.
 * Work on forks of Kyma repositories.
 * You can merge a PR if you receive an approval from at least one code owner from each part of the repository to which you contribute in your PR.